This is what you need to do to keep your bones healthy, whatever your age

 “And then the other matter is vitamin D,” Reid adds.
 Essential for helping the body absorb calcium, lots of Brits are believed to be lacking in vitamin D, the so-called ‘sunshine vitamin’.

-Reid says it’s important that people “get sufficient sun exposure [being sensible not to burn or damage your skin, of course], particularly in the summer months, because we know we often don’t get enough vitamin D from the sun in winter”.
+Reid says it’s important young people “get sufficient sun exposure [being sensible not to burn or damage your skin, of course], particularly in the summer months, because we know we often don’t get enough vitamin D from the sun in winter”.

 “Losing bone density is a normal part of the ageing process, and it will begin to fall from the age of 30.
 Some people lose bone density much faster than others, and this can lead to osteoporosis,” says Damian McClelland, clinical director of Musculoskeletal Services at Bupa (bupa.co.uk).
-“There are steps women can take to guard against osteoporosis, such as maintaining a balanced, nutritious diet, which includes calcium-rich foods, such as cheese, sardines and leafy green vegetables like kale.”
+“There are steps young women can take to guard against osteoporosis, such as maintaining a balanced, nutritious diet, which includes calcium-rich foods, such as cheese, sardines and leafy green vegetables like kale.”

 Reid explains that, while your body will have stopped building bone mass by this stage, “you can certainly do the best you can in terms of maintaining it”.
 Again, plenty of calcium and vitamin D are essential (McClelland suggests topping up your dietary levels with “egg yolks and fatty fish such as salmon”), along with regular exercise.